samuell/devbox-golang/README.md

     - { role: golang-1.5, sudo: false }
     - { role: youcompleteme, sudo: false } # Comment out this to save time!!
 ```
+Note: Please see the "known issues" below though, about messages about  failed tests, when building!

 (You might also consider commenting out the "YouCompleteMe" step to start with, if you want to play around with this quickly)

 ## Ingredients